input-output-hk/vrf-optimisation-tests/README.md

 slight improvement.
 However, it is to note that this would require a hard fork.

-Finally, the operations made available in the api, `api_mul`, show to perform much worse than the internal ones, `internal_mul`.
+We compare the operations made available in the api, `api_mul`, with the internal ones, `internal_mul`, and show that the latter is much more efficient.
 This is due to the fact that the api assumes the caller does not "know what it is doing", and before performing the operation makes a bunch of tests and conversions.

+Finally, we implement multiscalar multiplication with undetermined number of elements.
+Our current implementation does not efficiently handle the heap (we are now working with arrays of unknown size), and some more work is required to have a reasonable estimate for larger sizes.
+Our end goal is to batch 200 proofs in a single batch verification.

 ### Batch verification
 We give details of the changes required for batch verification in [VRF_BATCH](VRF_BATCH.md)